freemocap/documentation/docs/privacy_policy.md

 ## Your Control Over Your Data

 As a user of our software, you have control over your data.
-You can choose to turn off "pings" at any point in time by unchecking the "Send User Pings" box on the home screen of the FreeMoCap GUI.
+You can choose to turn off "pings" at any point in time by unchecking the "Send anonymous usage information" box on the home screen of the FreeMoCap GUI.

 If you wish to have your user data deleted, you may contact us at info AT freemocap DOT org.